scrawlon/scrawlon.github.io/_posts/2015-07-26-control-your-webcam-with-html-and-javascript.md

 There are plenty of tutorials and intros to the [HTML5 getUserMedia() API][4].
 Most of the code I'll be sharing here comes directly from the API, so I recommend taking a look at that info.

 First, we need an html page with some basic elements.
 Create a new file called *mirror.html*.
-If you're using Chrome, you should have XAMPP installed in c:/xampp and it should be running.
+If you're using Chrome, you should have XAMPP installed in c:\xampp and it should be running.
 Chrome users should add these new files in the c:\xampp\htdocs directory.
 Firefox users can create them in any directory you want (as it should be).

 Keeping this as simple as possible.
 Add the code below to the new *mirror.html* file.